coltj/Unity-Cinematic-Camera/Readme.txt

-Cinematic camera, which can be integrated into the Unity3D
+Cinematic camera, which can be integrated into the Unity3D editor.